skhanal5/java/Features/Concurrent/Expanding Upon Basics/ScheduledThreadPool Executor.md

 ### About
-* A `ThreadPoolExecutor` that can schedule commands to run after a delay
+* A `ThreadPoolExecutor` that serves one of two purposes:
+	* Run tasks after a delay
+	* Run tasks periodically
 * Delayed tasks execute no sooner than they are enabled
 	* But no guarantees when after they are enabled, when they will actually run
 * Tasks scheduled for the same execution time run in FIFO order of submission